Evans Bobie Opoku

-Evans Bobie Opoku is a Ghanaian politician and member of the Seventh Parliament and Eighth Parliament of the Fourth Republic of Ghana representing the Asunafo North Constituency in the Ahafo Region on the ticket of the New Patriotic Party.
-In 2021, Nana Akufo-Addo appointed and sworn in him as the Deputy Minister for Youth and Sports.
+Evans Bobie Opoku is a Ghanaian politician who served as a member of the Seventh Parliament and Eighth Parliament of the Fourth Republic of Ghana representing the Asunafo North Constituency in the Ahafo Region on the ticket of the New Patriotic Party.
+In 2021, Nana Akufo-Addo appointed and swore him in as the Deputy Minister for Youth and Sports.